Cumana Sucre, Venezuela Travel Guide

 Observe kitchen operations.

 The Mercado Municipal de Cumaná is a bustling market where you find fresh produce, fish, meats, local goods, and small food stalls.
-This is a great place to experience local life.
+This is a fantastic place to experience local life.

 Given Cumaná's coastal setting, fresh-caught seafood prepared simply and deliciously is a key attraction.

-Finding solely vegetarian dishes can be challenging.
+Finding solely vegetarian meals can be challenging.
 Many options often involve cheese, like cheese empanadas, arepas with cheese, or cachapas with cheese.

 For vegan diets, focus on plantain-based dishes, rice, beans, salads, and fresh fruits.
 Express your clearly dietary needs to restaurant staff.